markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 + contexts (10yo translation different than 30yo)

 ### Better automatic measure and objective functions
-+ current BLEU weighss all words the same
++ current BLEU weighs all words the same
-  + "president" more important than "the"
+  + but in reality getting a word like "president" right is more important than "the" right
 + discriminative training
   + maximum liklihood produces mismatched training/test procedure
     + no decoding errors for max liklihood training